Froala vs. TinyMCE: Which Is the Best WYSIWYG Editor?

 Froala is lighter than TinyMCE, resulting in a smaller impact on page load speed.
 Additionally, Froala’s modular architecture enables you to include only the necessary JavaScript and stylesheet files for the plugins you intend to use, making it more efficient for your product page speed.

-Taking a quick look at the TinyMCE pricing page, you find that the first plan is free and the Essential plan is $67 per month.
+Taking a quick look at the TinyMCE pricing page, you find that the first plan is free, and the Essential plan is $79 per month.
 On the other hand, Froala’s first plan is $899 per year ($74.90 per month).
-You may think, “Froala looks pretty good, but isn’t it a bit expensive?”
-Dig deeper into the plan details and you will eventually say, “You guys look 10x cheaper.
+Also when you dig deeper into the plan details, you will eventually say, “Froala looks 10x cheaper.
 Why is that?”

 Let’s do some analysis and discover why Froala is much cheaper.